 (Refer to section 4.1.1) The calculated LOS equals the difference in integer days between the discharge and admission dates, minus any Event Leave Days.
 Further, this is set to 365 if the LOS is greater than 365 or is set to 1 if the LOS = 0 (zero).

-Exclusions from Casemix Purchasing
+Exclusions from Casemix

 This section lists the tests that identify whether or not a particular event record will be allocated to an inpatient casemix purchase unit.
-It should be noted that some event records which are included in the casemix purchase unit allocation methodology will be excluded, by the final rule, from the publicly funded casemix extract used for inter DHB inpatient CWD wash-up.
-These event records are excluded on the basis of Health Purchaser code and Health Agency code where these are not valid for the inter DHB funding wash-up.
-Note that from 1 July 2012 Funding Agency was a new field in the NMDS.
-Wherever the term agency is used in this document, it refers to the funding agency field.
 The exclusion rules below indicate the Nationwide Service Framework (NSF) equivalent purchase unit for NMDS event records, which will be generated by National Collections and Reporting and stored in a separate field.
 The tests are hierarchical and must be applied in the supplied sequence.

 Note that the SAS methodology uses individual exclusion flag fields to generate an overall exclusion flag {Yes/No} for each event.
 These individual fields indicate where an event could be excluded for more than one reason.